60 Best Healthy Memorial Day Recipes

 Turkey Sloppy Joe

 The best part about sloppy joes is that everything you need is likely already in your pantry and spice cabinet, gathering dust, waiting for a chance to shine.
-Open a can, measure out a few spices (if you have children, employ them as your sous chefs), and you'll have a crowd-pleasing dinner on the table in about 15 minutes.
+Open a can, measure out a few spices, and you'll have a crowd-pleasing dinner on the table in about 15 minutes.